-We are very sorry to report that in the light of Department of Health & Social Care guidelines on social distancing in relation to the COVID-19 pandemic, Mildmay's Day Therapy service has had to be suspended until further notice.
+We are sorry to report that in the light of Department of Health & Social Care guidelines on social distancing in relation to the COVID-19 pandemic, Mildmay's Day Therapy service has been suspended until further notice.

 Day Therapy Service

 A structured pathway of rehabilitation-focused activities enables participants to fulfil and maintain their maximum potential within the community.
 We provide individuals with community-based rehabilitation, developing life skills for day-to-day living.